Cray-HPE/docs-csm/101-NCN-BOOTING.md

 Boot1001* Enter Setup
 ```

 In the example above, our device is 0014 or 0015.
-We'll guess its the first one, and can correct this on-the-fly in POST
+We'll guess it's the first one, and can correct this on-the-fly in POST
 Notice the lack of "Boot" in the ID number given, we want Boot0014 so we pass '0014' to efibootmgr:

 ```bash